Call me intolerant, (and those who know me often do) but I find it very difficult to relax in a dimly lit room not twinkling with at least one

 * Put scratched or tired looking pillar candles into the leg of a nylon stocking and roll it about to reduce scratches and revive scent.

-* Fitting an elastic band around the neck of a candle will mean that it will extinguish itself when it reaches it.
+* Fitting an elastic band around the neck of a

 * Candles spoilt by soot can be cleaned with a soft cloth dipped into methylated spirits.